mitmath/julia-mit/README.md

 ```jl
 (v1.7) pkg> add Interact PyPlot Plots
 ```
-(You can install packages later as you need them using the same interface, of course.
+(You can install other packages later as you need them using the same interface, of course.
 Thousands of other packages can be found on [JuliaHub](https://juliahub.com/).)

 #### Running Julia through the JupyterLab app